dagisky/Dog-Breed-Classifier/README.md

 The **saved_models** folder should contain the files for the pre-trained ResNet50, VGG16, and Inception models.

-**Requirements** directory contains the docker setup yml script and the **haarcascades** directory contains an implementation of Haar feature-based cascade classifiers to detect human faces in images.
+The **haarcascades** directory contains an implementation of Haar feature-based cascade classifiers to detect human faces in images.

 ### 3. Implementation